FransBouma/DocNet/MarkdownSource/docnetjson.md

 Specifies the folder where the files specified to be included using [@@include directives](markdownextensions.htm#include-files) are located.
 If `IncludeSource` isn't specified, the value `Includes` is assumed.

 ### Theme
-Specifies the folder within the `Themes` folder in the folder the `docnet` executable is located which is used as the theme for the pages to generate. `Docnet` expects a file called `PageTemplate.htm` within the specified `Theme` folder, which contains the HTML which is used as the wrapper file for the HTML generated from the markdown.
+Specifies the name of the theme to use which is a folder within the `Themes` folder in the folder the `docnet` executable is located which is used as the theme for the pages to generate. `Docnet` expects a file called `PageTemplate.htm` within the specified `Theme` folder, which contains the HTML which is used as the wrapper file for the HTML generated from the markdown.
 It has to contain a couple of marker, which are described later in this document.
 If `Theme` isn't specified, `Default` is assumed.

+If `ThemeFolder` is specified, the theme is looked up in that folder.

+### ThemeFolder
+Optional folder specification of the folder which contains the theme specified in `Theme`.
+If not specified, the `Themes` folder of the docnet executable is used.

 ### SourceFoldersToCopy
 This is an optional directive with, if specified, one or more folder names relative to `Source`, which contain files to copy to the `Destination` folder.
 E.g. image files used in the markdown files, located in an `Images` folder can be copied this way to the output folder reliably.
 All folders specified are copied recursively.